TVA in Alabama

 - TVA operates the dams and reservoirs in Alabama as part of an integrated multi-purpose reservoir system to provide numerous stakeholders a variety of benefits which can include: navigation, flood risk reduction, low-cost hydropower, water supply, water quality, and recreational opportunities.

 - TVA owns six locks in Alabama that serve 60 Alabama ports and terminals.
-Approximately 22 million tons of cargo move through the facilities annually.
+Approximately 23.6 million tons of cargo moves through the facilities annually.

 - Twenty-three municipalities and 11 industries in Alabama draw water from the Tennessee River system.
 Water also is drawn for power-plant cooling and irrigation.